vyos/vyos-documentation/docs/interfaces/wireless.rst

   wlan0            192.0.2.254/24                    u/u

-.. option:: show interfaces wireless <wlanX> queue
+.. opcmd:: show interfaces wireless <wlanX> queue

 Use this command to view wireless interface queue information.
 The wireless interface identifier can range from wlan0 to wlan999.